-The key to personalization is data.
-Targeting the right audience, with the right message, at the right time relies on it.
-The more data you have about your potential buyer, the more tailored the messaging can be to match the specific needs and interests of your audience.
+The key to a great customer experience is data, allowing you to target the right audience, with the right message, at the right time.
+And the more data you have about your potential buyer, the more tailored the messaging can be to match the specific needs and interests of your audience.

 However, the average website sees 97% to 98% of anonymous visitors, i.e. people who have never given you their email address.
 These could be first-time visitors to your site, or even returning visitors who are still not part of your CRM.

-You might think only 2% of your audience is identifiable, but in reality, it doesn’t necessarily mean you know nothing about the remaining 98%, or that you can’t get more personal with them.
+Such a large pool of visitors, businesses need to find ways to identify intent and preferences in real time as part of their personalization strategy to drive action with these users.
+But while you might think that only 2% of your audience is identifiable, in reality, it doesn’t necessarily mean that you know nothing about the remaining 98%, or that you can’t get more personal with them.

 Through various techniques like cookie-matching, browsing activity tracking, reverse IP identification, data onboarding, and contextual targeting, brands can fill in the blanks in their anonymous visitor profiles and reduce the amount of truly unknown users.